Overview

 Next Steps

-Your feedback on the draft township structure plan will be collated and considered.
+Thank you to the Glenlyon community members who have engaged with us on the draft Rural Hepburn strategy and township structure plans.
+Your feedback is being collated and considered as we work toward the final drafts.
 An Engagement Summary Report will summarise the feedback and Council's response.
 Council will consider the final draft, inclusive of any feedback, before proceeding to adoption later in 2024.

 A planning scheme amendment is required to give effect to the strategic directions within the structure plan.
 This process will involve an additional phase of community engagement and further submission opportunities.